ubleipzig/gitbits/40-EditPatchRebase.md

 TODO:

-* Clone the repo
+* clone the repo
-* Create some branch
+* create some branch
-* Create three commits
+* create three commits
-* Combine these commits into one
+* combine these commits into one

 #### Linear history